-Round 2 was circulated by email on 22 May for response by 5 June.
-There were responses from 24 experts (77.4 percent), compared with 27 in the first round (see Table VI).
+Round 2 was circulated by email on May 22 for response by June 5.
+There were responses from 24 experts (77.4 percent), compared with 27 in the first round.
 There were responses from five out of six geographic regions, with Europe again producing most comments and Africa the least.
-In terms of the work situation of respondents, there was a slightly strengthened response from practitioners by +4.7 per cent with an almost matching -4.6 per cent fall from executives leading professional bodies.
+In terms of the work situation of respondents, there was a slightly strengthened response from practitioners by +4.7% with an almost matching -4.6% fall from executives leading professional bodies.
 The level of response from academics is unchanged, but the balance between genders changes to slightly favour females, the dominant group in industry employment.